 The following terms are the most common units of volume used in the Bible to state how much a certain container could hold.
 The containers and measurements are given for both liquids (such as wine) and dry solids (such as grain).
 The metric values are not exactly equal to the biblical measures.
+The biblical measures probably differed in exact amount from time to time and place to place.
+The equivalents below are an attempt to give an average measurement.

-The biblical measures This page answers the question: How can I translate the measures of volume that are in the Bible?
+This page answers the question: How can I translate the measures of volume that are in the Bible?